We will help you and your child whether are thinking of placing your child for adoption or are planning to parent.

 There are many resources available, you just have to take the time to check them out.
-Support groups for a birth mother are available to help you with fetal development information, pregnancy testing, alternatives counseling, and to help you deal with your pregnancy.
+Support groups for a birth mother are available to help you with pregnancy testing, alternatives counseling, and to help you deal with your pregnancy.
 Included on this website are financial resources and help, as well as help with medical and physical aspects of pregnancy, and emotional issues of pregnancy.
 Included are many other resources to help you including the free government program WIC (Woman, Infants, and Children), information on infant safe haven laws, as well as nutritional issues and concerns of pregnancy, and several other government benefit programs.

 If you are pregnant and don't know where to turn, you can call your state child welfare agency or your local hospital.
 And you can always give me, Dr. Berger, a call at 1(800)943-0400 or you can email me at Adoption Services.

 Can Adoption Services help me?

 Yes, we have provided special help to over 9,000 birth parents and families over the past 40+ years.
 We can help you whether you are pregnant or even if the baby has already been born and is a week, month, or even years old.
 We can help you with your pregnancy and with pregnancy related issues.
 If you are thinking of placing your child for adoption, we can help you with all the adoption choices that are available to you.
 We can also help you if you are planning to raise the child yourself.

 What and who is Adoption Services, Inc.?

 We are a full service non-profit child adoption agency that can help pregnant women and birth mothers living anywhere in the US or living in any foreign country.
 We are different from most adoption agencies in that we do more than just adoption related activities, we also try to find resources, information and help for pregnant women and women who are trying to raise their child as a single parent.
 Click on the link Adoption Services for more information.